phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

 It is possible to override the Zend engine's individual handlers for opcodes.
 This might be useful to ignore the ``@`` operator or count how often each opcode gets executed.
-The API in the engine is only geared up for having *one* extension defined handler per opcode, which makes it important that you as extension author, take care of handlers already set by other extensions.
+The API in the engine is only geared up for having *one* extension defined handler per opcode, which makes it important that you as an extension author, take care of handlers already set by other extensions.

 The basic APIs in the engine are::